These oven-baked halloumi fajitas have plenty of roasted veggies and thick slices of squidgy halloumi cheese, all cooked up on one big baking tray!

 - 2 bell peppers, cut into strips (I used yellow and red)

 - 5 medium mushrooms, sliced

 - 200 g halloumi cheese, sliced (~ 8 slices)

-- To serve: sliced avocado, fresh coriander (cilantro), squeeze of fresh lime juice, etc.
+- To serve: sliced avocado, fresh coriander (cilantro), salsa, etc.

 - Sprinkle the spices over the vegetables, and give them a stir.
-Top with the slices of halloumi.
-You may need to add a dash more oil.
-Return to the oven for a further 20 minutes, until the vegetables are very soft and the halloumi is golden brown.
+Top with the slices of halloumi, and drizzle with a dash more oil.
+Return to the oven for a further 15-20 minutes, until the vegetables are very soft and the halloumi is golden brown.

 - In a small bowl, combine the sour cream and chipotle sauce.

 - Scoop the roasted vegetables and halloumi into 4 flour tortillas.
 Add your choice of toppings (lots of ideas in the blog post).
 The halloumi is best eaten immediately.

 Nutritional information is approximate, and will depend on your exact ingredients.
 Please calculate your own nutritional values if you require accuracy for health reasons.